Home Reference Manuals Return

 Define inital values for variables to optimize.

-As default the optimization process start with the values as defined in the READ_RUNF-file.
+As default the optimization process start with the values as set in the READ_RUNF-file.
 With this command the user has the possibility to start the optimization process from another point.

 To create a remembered pattern, enclose the pattern within ()-parentheses.
 Each parentheses in the expression is given a number in the same order as its appearance.